-In determining ECLs, the Bank has considered two economic scenarios for selected macroeconomic variables, (i) government debt to GDP and (ii) unemployment rate and weighted these according to their likely occurrence.
+In determining ECLs, the Bank has considered two economic scenarios for selected macroeconomic variables, (i) Debt service ratio and (ii) unemployment rate and weighted these according to their likely occurrence.
 The scenarios include a baseline scenario, based on the current economic environment, an upturn scenario and a downturn scenario.
 Scenario forecasts were weighted by the scenario's probability of occurrence in order to arrive at the probability-weighted macroeconomic impact over the 5-year forecast horizon.